-Given the NCC Mandate Review Panel's recent recommendation that the NCC be given more responsibility for regional transportation, it's worth remembering what happened the last time the NCC put its oar in - it was a total cock-up.
+Given the NCC Mandate Review Panel's recommendation in 2006 that the NCC be given more responsibility for regional transportation, it's worth remembering what happened the last time the NCC put its oar in - it was a total cock-up.

 NCC projects tend to follow a similar trajectory.
 Out of the blue, they announce a plan.
 Surprised, then outraged, community groups form to oppose the plan.
 The NCC announces public consultations.
 Years of meetings follow wherein the public declares absolute opposition while the NCC doggedly pursues its plan.
 At the end of the process, the NCC declares the public consulted and proceeds with its original plan.
 Case in point, the Champlain Bridge expansion.

 Hire the consultant